philK59/natureworks.org.uk/content/articles/diversity.md

 87% of the UK [identify as White](https://www.ethnicity-facts-figures.service.gov.uk).
 In the UK horticulture industry, the figure is 99%<sup><small>*</small></sup>.

-To redress the balance, every month I have 10 free places on my [online forest garden course](https://www.udemy.com/course/the-backyard-forest/?referralCode=CE87DB2FC1CA1B28807F
+To redress the balance, every few months I have 10 free places on my [online forest garden course](https://www.natureworks.org.uk/courses/backyard/) for people from diverse ethnic backgrounds.
-) for Black, Asian & Minority Ethnic ([BAME](https://en.wikipedia.org/wiki/Classification_of_ethnicity_in_the_United_Kingdom)) people, students and the unwaged.
 Simply email or message me, no proof required, all done on trust.

 This is called [positive action](https://en.wikipedia.org/wiki/Positive_action), encouraging members of protected groups (eg ethnicity) to overcome systemic disadvantage.
 The vast majority of feedback has been positive but a couple of individuals on a Facebook group have called it racist and illegal.
 It is neither.
 Positive action is legal, equitable and to be encouraged.